Winter Palace: The last Tsars (1855–1905)

 In 1896, the wife of Nicholas II was credited for the creation of another garden (35) on the former parade ground, beneath the windows of the Imperial Family's private apartments.
 She had found it disconcerting that the public could stare into her windows.
 The garden was created by landscape architect Georg Kuphaldt, the director of the Riga city gardens and parks.
 This is only one of two gardens which remain today at the palace.
+This was surrounded originally (until 1920, when they were demolished and partially moved to the January 9th Gardens, where today they still stand) by a high wall topped with railings, with majestic gates where a guard was always posted.

 During the reign of Nicholas II, court life was quieter than it had ever been, due to the Tsaritsa's retiring nature and mistrust of Saint Petersburg's high society.
 In the Empress' opinion: "Saint Petersburg is a rotten town, and not one atom Russian."
 Under her influence, gradually the great court receptions and balls at the Winter Palace, which humoured and cultivated the powerful nobility, came to an end.
 They were briefly replaced by theatricals held in the Hermitage which "no one enjoyed", then even the theatricals ceased.

+The palace has been repainted numerous times over its 250-year history, often in shades of ochre.
+In 1897, Nicholas II approved a dramatic change to a terracotta brick-red hue to match the new fence of Her Majesty’s Own Garden.
+The repainting was carried out in 1901 after the fence’s completion.

+Architect Nikolai Kramskoy estimated the cost at 15,639 rubles, and the project was swiftly approved.
+Contractor Kruglov won the tender, receiving 29,467 rubles to scrape, clean, and repaint the palace’s facades, towers, chimneys, and dome.

+To create a cohesive look, all buildings on Palace Square, including the General Staff Building and the Headquarters of the Guards Corps, were painted the same brick-red color.
+Contemporary architects noted that this unified the diverse structures into a harmonious, monochrome ensemble.

 The final great Imperial gathering at the Winter Palace was a themed fancy dress ball celebrating the reign of Alexei I, which took place on 11 and 13 February 1903 (1903 Ball in the Winter Palace).
 Grand Duke Alexander Mikhailovich recalled the occasion as "the last spectacular ball in the history of the empire...[but] a new and hostile Russia glared through the large windows of the palace...while we danced, the workers were striking and the clouds in the Far East were hanging dangerously low."
-The entire Imperial family, the Tsar as Alexei I, the Empress as Maria Miloslavskaya, all dressed in rich 17th century attire, posed in the Hermitage's theatre, many wearing priceless original items brought specially from the Kremlin, for what was to be their final photograph together.
+The entire Imperial family, the Tsar as Alexei I, the Empress as Maria Miloslavskaya, all dressed in rich 17th century attire, posed in the Hermitage Theatre, many wearing priceless original items brought specially from the Kremlin, for what was to be their final photograph together.